ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/getting-started/git.md

 It allows you to:

-* Easily share code or other files (i.e. KiCad files) with teammates
+* Easily share code or other files (not necessarily code, such as KiCad project files) with teammates
 * Keep a history of your project
 * Revert to previous versions if needed
 * Work on new ideas or features without affecting the main project